mahikagup10/Tutorials-and-Scripts/BurpSuite-setup.md

 8. Go to Browser Settings -> Certificates -> View Certificates -> Authorities ->Import and select the downloaded certificate.
 Click on all trust checkboxes

-9. check if other sites like google.com work.
+9. Check if other sites like google.com work.

-to check if burp suite works:
+## To check if burp suite works:

-10. turn intercept on in burp
+10. Turn intercept on in burp

-11. go to a website ex. facebook.com
+11. Go to a website ex. facebook.com

-12. request is displayed in burp
+12. Request is displayed in burp